tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 ### Limited parallel execution with async/await ###

 We can implement the same pattern in another way by using async functions along with await expressions without changing anything in the API.
 So having the same input the `execution` function should now be an async function with the same parameters as before.
-The first thing to notice is that we only use two local variables, the `queue` as the list of tasks to be registered for invocation at any given time, along with the list of `results` which will be collected during the execution.
+The first thing to notice is that we can only use two local variables, the `queue` as the list of tasks to be registered for invocation at any given time, along with the list of `results` which will be collected during the execution.

-Within the execution function we have another async function called `next`, this function is responsible to keep adding tasks to the queue as long as there is room for new tasks regarding the `concurrency` limit.
+Within the execution function we have a local async function called `next`, this function is responsible to keep adding tasks to the queue as long as there is room for new tasks regarding the `concurrency` limit.
 So when there is no task left to be pushed in the queue this function should complete.
-Think about this function as running as long as there is a task to be invoked, so any task added to the queue should be removed by the the `tasks` list otherwise the next function will never complete.
+Think about this function as running as long as there is a task to be invoked, so any task added to the queue should be removed from the `tasks` list otherwise the next function will never complete.
 In order to keep this running we are using and endless `while` loop pausing each iteration in subsequent cycles to avoid blocking the event loop.

 ```javascript
 async function execution (tasks, input, concurrency) {